GroupCamp/GroupCamp-API/doc-provisioning/core_v1/GET_core_v1_user_[User]_teams.md

 https://api.groupcamp.com/core/v1/user/[User]/teams

-Returns the list of all teams having this user as a member
+Get a list of teams which have a user as a member.